sparkflows/sparkflows-docs/docs/faq/distributions-supported.rst

 What distributions or platforms are supported with Fire Insights?
 ===========

-Fire Insights has been tested with Databricks, CDH, Hortonworks, MapR, AWS EMR, Apache Spark distributions.
+Fire Insights has been tested with GCP Dataproc, Databricks, AWS EMR, AWS Glue, Cloudera, Kubernetes, Apache Spark distributions.

 *Note: Any cluster with Apache Spark 2.3+ is compatible with Fire Insights.*